 top of page

 Procrastinating on those taxes?
-You're not alone: 31% of Americans admit to waiting until the last minute to file.
-On top of that, 69% of Americans don't know that Tax Day is on April 18th this year.
+You're not alone: 29% of Americans admit to waiting until the last minute to file.
+On top of that, 28% of Americans don't know that Tax Day 2024 is on April 15th (not April 18th).
+And another 8% of the U.S. population already knows that they'll be filing for an extension this year.

 For many of us, tax preparation is likely (and understandably) not a favorite pastime.
 Still, like many other things we avoid in life, tax procrastination and anxiety likely stem from the unknown and not understanding the system.

-Let's untangle some of our tax uncertainties the TRN way and look at the facts.
+Let's untangle some of this tax season stress the #TRN way with a calming breath and a look at the facts.

 Tax preparation can feel like a massive undertaking, especially if you're down to the wire.
-Worst case scenario: you miss the deadline, owe back taxes, or may be subject to an audit by the IRS.
-But since there's no outrunning it, it's better to face the next steps and get back on track with a plan.
+Worst case scenario: you miss the deadline, owe back taxes, or may be subject to an IRS audit.
+But since there's no outrunning it, it's better to face the following steps and get back on track with a plan.

-Thinking of avoiding the tax time stress altogether by hiring a pro?
-We asked Destin Cobb, Partner and CPA with Carr, Riggs, & Ingram, for his take on when to think about seeking a professional tax preparer.
+Are you thinking of avoiding tax time stress altogether by hiring a pro?
+We asked Destin Cobb, Partner and CPA with Carr, Riggs, & Ingram, for his take on when to consider seeking a professional tax preparer.

 If you're a single earner with no dependents, one W-2 per year, and a few other financial complications to consider, your best bet may be to continue filing yourself for the time being.
 But as your financial landscape evolves, here are some signs you may want to consider hiring a professional to assist you: